 - In the Style of...: "Times Change" is a noticeable Pet Shop Boys pastiche.

 - Limited Lyrics Song: "Avalanche" simply consists of the word "faith" being repeated over and over again.

 - Lyrical Dissonance: As to be expected with New Order.

-- New Sound Album: Though the sound of the album is not too dissimilar from that of Technique, it conspicuously trades in its Madchester elements for 90's house music (up to and including the latter genre's distinctive electric piano song).
+- New Sound Album: Though the sound of the album is not too dissimilar from that of Technique, it conspicuously trades in its Madchester elements for 90's house music (up to and including the latter genre's distinctive electric piano sound).
 The rockist elements present from Movement to Brotherhood also make a brief reappearance on the opening track, foreshadowing the guitar-driven sound that New Order would utilize from 2001 to 2013.
 In both cases, the shift in style seems to be not just the result of changing trends, but also Bernard Sumner bringing in stylistic elements from his side-project Electronic; tellingly, Republic released just two years after Electronic's debut Self-Titled Album.

 - Non-Appearing Title: Played straight most of the time, with the exceptions of "Regret", "Ruined in a Day", "Young Offender", and "Special".
 Played with in the case of "World", which is given the parenthetical subtitle "The Price of Love" (after a phrase repeated throughout the chorus) on the single release.

 - Non-Indicative Name: The narrator of "Regret" has nothing to feel regretful about.
 In fact, things are certainly the opposite.